KravitzMC/github-auto-block-account/README.md

 # Install uv if you don't have it
 pip install uv

-#install python 3.11 inside eviroment
+#install python 3.11 inside enviroment
 uv python install 3.11

 # create an venv with python 3.11